Featured Article

 • Associated symptoms like chest pain, severe fatigue, or unexplained weight changes

-How AI Enhances Winter Tongue Diagnosis
+How AI Supports Winter Tongue Pattern Tracking

 1. Analyzing 7 key aspects of your tongue simultaneously

-2. Comparing against patterns from 10,847+ validated images
+2. Comparing against patterns from 10,847+ professionally labeled training images

 4. Tracking changes over time for pattern recognition

-5. Offering guidance in 20 languages
+5. Offering wellness education in 20 languages

 • Work with nature rather than against it